November 15, 2019, by Leah Sharpe

 – Stressed to the max because graduate scheme application season was in full swing.

 – Stressed to the max for setting aside time for ‘the fun stuff’, no matter how minimal.

-If you hadn’t already guessed it, the first term of final year was at times pretty stressful.
-The added pressure of applying to graduate schemes certainly felt like a far cry from the more carefree start to second year.
+If you hadn’t already guessed it, the first term of my final year was at times pretty stressful.
+The added pressure of applying to graduate schemes certainly felt like a far cry from the more carefree start to the second year.

 But never fear – as I pointed out in my inaugural blog for the Careers and Employability Service almost one year ago, it’s okay to feel stressed as most of your fellow students are in the same boat.
 Secondly (and most importantly), don’t let application stress take over your life; it’s your final year!
 Enjoy it.

-After applying for some grad schemes myself, this is the attitude I took.
+After applying for some graduate schemes myself, this is the attitude I took.
 I was enjoying my modules and wanted to make the most of Nottingham’s great student culture for the last time.
 This is why I decided to become a student blogger for the University’s Careers and Employability Service.
 I knew I wanted to go into a career where I could write, and this role would give me a chance to write professionally and be published.
-It would also look great on my CV and within it being a freelance position, I could balance it alongside my studies stress-free.
+It would also look great on my CV and with it being a freelance position, I could balance it alongside my studies stress-free.
 Furthermore, I thought it was a great platform to share my experiences with fellow students about preparing for the world of work.

 Fast forward to July 2019:

 – My final – and favourite – year at Nottingham was sadly over.